-Other debts break down as follows:
+Repayable advances break down as follows:

-(In thousands of US\$) 2011 2012 2013
+(In thousands of US\$) 2013 2014

-Repayable advances 852 3,443 3,592
+Repayable advances 3,592 5,820

-Total 852 3,443 3,592
+Total 3,592 5,820

-Other payables - Non-current portion 852 3,443 3,592

-Other payables - Current portion - - -
+Other payables - Non-current portion Other payables - Current portion 3,592 5,820

 The Group benefits from repayable advances from Bpifrance (formerly OSEO) for research and innovation programs.
 These advances are repayable if and only if the contractually defined commercial objectives are achieved.
-The Group did not receive any additional repayable advances in 2013.
-No advance was repaid or recognized as definitively acquired during 2011, 2012 and 2013.
+The Group received additional repayable advances in 2014 for an amount of US\$ 2,756 thousand, of which US\$ 2,046 thousand is related to the project "Cascade" ("Secure Access Circuit with High Throughput Capability") No advance was repaid or recognized as definitively acquired during 2013 and 2014.
 The repayment of these advances is subject to revenue objectives being achieved on the related projects.
 Repayable advances are accounted for at their nominal value and do not bear interest.
 As the repayable advances are denominated in Euros, the amount recorded on the balance sheet may be affected by exchange rate fluctuations.
+Discussions with Bpifrance are underway regarding the termination of a research and development project.
+The recognition of the repayable advances and grants related to this project reflect the best estimate of the outcome of the discussions as at closing.